“This post may contain affiliate links. Please read my disclosure for more info.

 It needs to be:

-You’ll always see your friend’s Facebook feeds, showing the highlights of their lives.
+You’ll always see the highlights of your friend’s lives in your Facebook feed.
 Do you deserve that Mexican vacation, or the concert tickets, or the dinners out?

-But what you really deserve, more than anything else, is to have a plan – one that’s right for you and your family.
+But what you really deserve is to have a plan – something you, or you and your partner are focused on.

-When you put in the work to become debt free, your opinion of consumer debt will probably change.
-You’ll stop looking at debt as a solution to problems, and start seeing it as a problem to be avoided.
+Putting in the work to become debt free will probably change your opinion of consumer debt.
+It’s likely you’ll stop looking at debt as a solution to problems, and start seeing it as a problem to be avoided.